Nutrition and Wellness

 Explore your passion for food

-Simmons University’s Bachelor of Science degree in nutrition and wellness empowers you to turn your passion for food into a meaningful career.
+Simmons University’s Bachelor of Science degree in Nutrition and Wellness empowers you to turn your passion for food into a meaningful career.
 This major draws on courses primarily from the Department of Nutrition, as well as biology, chemistry, public health, communication, and management.

 You will learn to communicate accurate nutrition information to diverse populations, encouraging healthier decisions in individuals and communities.
 The program provides a strong foundation in the health sciences, communications, and business.
 In the process, you'll build skills in health education, counseling, and program development for community health promotion.